 4% fixed income tax rate

-The 2008 Economic Incentives for the Development of Puerto Rico Act (EIA) provides a wide array of tax incentives and credits that enable local and foreign companies dedicated to certain business activities to operate within Puerto Rico while taking advantage of a foreign tax structure.
+The 2008 Economic Incentives for the Development of Puerto Rico Act (EIA) provides a wide array of tax credits and incentives that enable local and foreign companies dedicated to certain business activities to operate within Puerto Rico.

 Businesses dedicated to the production of energy for consumption in Puerto Rico through the use of renewable sources are eligible companies under the EIA of 2008.
 In addition, businesses devoted to assembling equipment used to generate energy from renewable resources are eligible.
 The main economic incentives include: